-Please note that all students are required to wear eye protection and appropriately covered footwear (school shoes, not sports shoes or sneakers) whilst in the workshop.
+Please note that all students are required to provide their own and to wear eye protection and strong covered footwear whilst in the workshop.

 The College covers material costs up to a maximum of \$200 for major products and \$20 towards the Skills Tasks.